Yixin-Hu/TetWild/README.md

 ## News

 🎉🎉🎉 We have 2D version "TetWild" - **TriWild** public!
-TriWild is able to deal with both linear and curved constriants.
+TriWild is able to deal with both linear and curved constraints.
 Now we are able to mesh curves robustly!
 Check it out 👉 **[TriWild](https://github.com/wildmeshing/TriWild)**.

 ## Important Tips